-Unless otherwise stated, all of the features can be used together.
-You can mix the features to solve your various problems.
+Other than noted exceptions, you can use all of these features together.
+You can mix the features to solve your problems.

-For any given use case, there can be a few ways to solve the problem.
-The right feature to use is sometimes due to reasons beyond just the use case itself.
-The following inbound use cases suggest how to use App Service networking features to solve problems around controlling traffic going to your app.
+For any given use case, there might be a few ways to solve the problem.
+Choosing the best feature sometimes goes beyond the use case itself.
+The following inbound use cases suggest how to use App Service networking features to solve problems with controlling traffic going to your app:

 |Load balance traffic in the same region||Application Gateway with service endpoints|

 The following outbound use cases suggest how to use App Service networking features to solve outbound access needs for your app:

 |Access resources in an Azure virtual network in the same region||Virtual network integration ASE|

 |Access resources in an Azure virtual network in a different region||virtual network integration and virtual network peering Gateway-required virtual network integration ASE and virtual network peering|

 |Access resources secured with service endpoints||virtual network integration ASE|